MatteoDarra/dncs-lab/README.md

 ### Host-C
 Host-C in our topology is connected to router-2 and must contain static routes in order to send the packages to the correct IP (host-A must know how to reach host-B and host-C networks).
-Also host-C must run the ` dustnic82 / nginx-test ` docker image, so we need to install ` docker.io `  and run that docker image.
+Also host-C must run the ` dustnic82 / nginx-test ` Docker image, so we need to install ` docker.io `  and run that Docker image.
-To do that we need to open the `file host-a.sh ` and complete it as follow:
+To do that we need to open the file ` host-a.sh ` and complete it as follow:
 ```
 export DEBIAN_FRONTEND=noninteractive
 sudo apt-get update
-sudo apt -y install docker.io                                   (docker installation and startup)
+sudo apt -y install docker.io                                   (Docker installation and startup)
 sudo systemctl start docker
 sudo systemctl enable docker
 sudo docker pull dustnic82/nginx-test                           (pull and open of "dustnic82 / nginx-test")